mrrogercampbell/microsoft-codecamp-lecture-notes/unit-2/ch-20-setting-up-a-one-to-many-relationship.md

 # Chapter 20: Setting Up a One-to-Many Relationship
+**Gotchas**:
+* Be sure to have all solution code for from Chapter 19 Exercise and Studio in your codebase before starting this lecture
+* Also student will need to have completed the Exercise and Studios for chapter 19 to have enough context to walk through this lecture.
+* Might be worth doing a review on that codebase before starting this lecture...

 - [Chapter 20: Setting Up a One-to-Many Relationship](#chapter-20-setting-up-a-one-to-many-relationship)
   - [Setting Up the Relationship](#setting-up-the-relationship)